UCSF-DataSci/ds217-11-final-t25ara/report.md

 ## 1. Executive Summary

-This project used weather sensor data from Chicago beaches on Lake Michigan from April 1015 to November 2025.
-The analysis was divided into a 9-part work flow to understand seasonal and temporal patterns in weather in order to build a predictice model for air temperature.
-Mulitple models were tested:linear regression, random forest, and XGBoost.
+This project used weather sensor data from Chicago beaches on Lake Michigan from April 2015 to November 2025.
+The analysis was divided into a 9-part work flow to understand seasonal and temporal patterns in weather in order to build a predictive model for air temperature.
+Multiple models were tested:linear regression, random forest, and XGBoost.
 Out of all the models XGBoost had the best performance (R^2 = 0.2844), with linear regression coming in second (R^2 = 0.1790).

 ---